geoconnections-rjc/LLPRO-DOCS/docs/hb_ghex.md

 	* Refer to the figure below to view the correlation between u-bend pipe diameter, bore length, and gpm per flow path.
 	* ![Nominal Pipe Size vs. Bore Length & GPM](img/diameter_bore_length_gpm_relation.gif "Nominal Pipe Size vs. Bore Length and GPM")

-* <span class="term">Grout Thermal Conductivity</span> The thermal conductivity of the grouting material to be placed into the borehole after insertion of the u-bend.
+* <span class="term">Thermal Grout Conductivity</span> The thermal conductivity of the grouting material to be placed into the borehole after insertion of the u-bend.
     * Thermal conductivity is a measure of how fast heat moves through a material due to a temperature difference.
 	*	| Grout Type              | Conductivity Range                                |
 		| :---------------------: | :-----------------------------------------------: |